Slawek-Le/Ecommercesite/README.md

-# Ecommerce Spring 3.5 + Java 21 demo backend app
+# Ecommerce Spring 3.5 + Java 21 demo backend app with PostgreSql

 In progress..